Trends in Home Design

 “Building a smart home can also include building with eco-friendly, sustainable and locally sourced materials,” Salas says.

-“Duke Homes is also focused on sourcing building materials with a high insulation or R-value, Energy Star-rated appliances, energy-efficient doors and windows, and tankless water heaters that heat a homeowner’s water on demand,” Salas says.
+“Duke Homes is also focused on sourcing building materials with a high insulation or R-value, Energy Star-rated appliances, energy-efficient doors and windows, and water heaters like the ones available by at new boiler glasgow that heat a homeowner’s water on demand,” Salas says.
+You can visit sites like a-lumination.com/electrical-services/electric-water-heaters/ and get help with water heater installation.

 Overall, design trends are working to create an atmosphere of calm, comfort and security – all things we each seek and hope to create in our individual homes, no matter our style.